-You can export the textual and numeric data from the whole survey to a CSV^2 file that can be opened with a spreadsheet such as Microsoft Excel.
+You can export the textual and numeric data from the whole survey to a CSV file that can be opened with a spreadsheet such as Microsoft Excel.
 An example of a CSV export opened in Excel is shown below;

-- 1. From the Menu click;

-- File
+File

-- L Export Survey to CSV File
+L Export Survey to CSV File

-- 2. A filename may be suggested, you can continue with the filename or type your own as required.
+2. A filename may be suggested, you can continue with the filename or type your own as required.

-2 CSV - Comma Spaced Variable
+&lt;sup>4 CSV - Comma Spaced Variable